 There are Diamond Circle tours from Akureyri, but if you’ve made it this far, you probably have your transportation.
 Similar to the Golden Circle, the Diamond Circle can be driven on your own, make sure to check the road conditions if you’re traveling in the colder months.

 There are four must-see destinations along the Diamond Circle, including Dettifoss.
 The other three are Godafoss (another majestic waterfall with a fascinating history), Lake Mývatn (the fourth largest lake in Iceland), and Asbyrgi Canyon (a forested horseshoe-shaped canyon within the Vatnajökull National Park).

 Address: Jarðbaðshólar, 660 Mývatn, Iceland

 Similar to the Blue Lagoon, the Myvatn Nature Baths are a man-made construction.
-The water is supplied by the national power company’s borehole in nearby Bjarnarflag and then flows into the man-made lagoon.
+The national power company’s borehole supplies the water in nearby Bjarnarflag and then flows into the man-made lagoon.

 Eldá Guesthouse is one of the closest places to stay, and this lovely accommodation is just steps away from Lake Myvatn, and less than a 10-minute drive from the nature baths.